Cray-HPE/docs-csm/operations/index.md

 Upgrade sets of compute nodes with the Compute Rolling Upgrade Service \(CRUS\) without requiring an entire set of nodes to be out of service at once.
 CRUS enables administrators to limit the impact on production caused from upgrading compute nodes by working through one step of the upgrade process at a time.

 **Note:** CRUS has been deprecated.
-It will be removed in CSM-1.3.0 and replaced with BOSv2, which will provide similar functionality.
+It will be removed in CSM V1.3.0 and replaced with BOS V2, which will provide similar functionality.
 See [Deprecated features](../introduction/differences.md#deprecated_features).

 - [Compute Rolling Upgrade Service (CRUS)](compute_rolling_upgrades/Compute_Rolling_Upgrades.md)